gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 #### Apache Zeppelin

-Antoher universal "data" tool is [Apache Zeppelin](http://zeppelin.apache.org).
+Another universal "data" tool is [Apache Zeppelin](http://zeppelin.apache.org).
 In a browser window navigate to <http://nosqlplatform:38001/> and you should directly arrive on the home screen as shown below.

 ![Alt Image Text](./images/apache-zeppelin.png "Apache Zeppelin")